Sue Financial Advisor: Recover Losses From Bad Advisors

 Breaching Fiduciary Duty

-Financial advisors have a fiduciary duty to act in their client’s best interests.
+Financial advisors have a fiduciary duty to act in their client’s best interests and maintain a proper investment relationship.
 This includes disclosing conflicts of interest, giving suitable advice, and seeking prior consent before trading.
 If these duties are breached, it may lead to legal action.

 Improperly handling client funds is another form of negligence.
 This could include unauthorized trading or excessive trading or using assets without permission.
 Financial and investment advisors must handle funds with care and transparency to avoid any legal consequences.